 International public health emergency

-There is no cure for Zika, but clinicians can help patients manage symptoms, giving them medicine to reduce fever and pain.
+There is no cure or vaccine for Zika, but clinicians can help patients manage symptoms, giving them medicine to reduce fever and pain.
 They can also provide education on how to protect their families from the mosquitos that carry the virus.

 “It is important to not only care for patients suspected to have the virus, but also to educate families in high-risk communities on how they can stay safe,” said AmeriCares Medical Officer Dr. Julie Varughese, an expert in infectious diseases.
 “Eliminating mosquito breeding grounds, wearing protective clothing and applying insect repellent all reduce the risk of transmission.”